marcys3/personal_boxes/README.md

 # personal_boxes

 This script adds ACE action to the selected boxes to unlock and lock them by their owner.
-It is very usefull when you want to prevent people from accesing the ammo crate and taking it's inventory.
+It is very useful when you want to prevent people from accessing the ammo crate and taking its inventory.

 # How to use:

-Place the ammobox and in the init put following code:
+Place the ammo box and in the init put the following code:
 ```
 [this,"Nickname"] execVM "Init_Crate.sqf";
 ```

 # Parameters:
 ```
-First parameter is object, it could either be this or it's variable name.
+A first parameter is an object.

-Second parameter is string with owner's nick.
+The second parameter is a string with the owner's nick.
 ```

 # Examples: